prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

 ## Prebid Setup

-Like the standard Prebid SDK (leveraging ad server render mode), publishers will be required to pass Prebid SDK rendering mobule the **prebidServerAccountId** and a **config ID** for each Ad Unit type to receive ads from Prebid Server.
+Like the standard Prebid SDK (leveraging ad server render mode), publishers will be required to pass Prebid SDK rendering mobule the **Prebid Account ID** and a **config ID** for each Ad Unit type to receive ads from Prebid Server:

-Before integrating the Prebid Rendering Module you will need next keys:

 - **Prebid Account ID** - an identifier within Prebid Server containing PBS top level stored request attributes such as targeting ranges and account ID.
 - **Config ID** - an identifier matching the Prebid Server stored request containing impression level details such as each bidder param.

 ## Integration Scenarios